godaddy/gasket/packages/gasket-cli/docs/plugins.md

 }
 ```

-Here are some basic tests, assuming we're using the `mocha` test framework.
+Here are some basic tests, assuming we're using the `mocha` test framework:

 ```js
 const plugin = require('/path/to/plugin');